(1) It is unlawful for any person:

 (f) Except an adoption entity, to charge or accept any fee or compensation of any nature from anyone for making a referral in connection with an adoption.

-(g) Except an adoption entity, to advertise or offer to the public, in any way, by any medium whatever that a minor is available for adoption or that a minor is sought for adoption; and, further, it is unlawful for any person to publish or broadcast any such advertisement without including a Florida license number of the agency or attorney placing the advertisement.
+(g) Except an adoption entity, to place an advertisement or offer to the public, in any way, by any medium whatever that a minor is available for adoption or that a minor is sought for adoption; and, further, it is unlawful for any person purchasing advertising space or purchasing broadcast time to advertise adoption services to fail to include in any publication or fail to include in the broadcast for such advertisement the Florida license number of the adoption entity or The Florida Bar number of the attorney placing the advertisement.
+1. Only a person who is an attorney licensed to practice law in this state or an adoption entity licensed under the laws of this state may place a paid advertisement or paid listing of the person’s telephone number, on the person’s own behalf, in a telephone directory that:

 (h) To contract for the purchase, sale, or transfer of custody or parental rights in connection with any child, in connection with any fetus yet unborn, or in connection with any fetus identified in any way but not yet conceived, in return for any valuable consideration.
 Any such contract is void and unenforceable as against the public policy of this state.
 However, fees, costs, and other incidental payments made in accordance with statutory provisions for adoption, foster care, and child welfare are permitted, and a person may agree to pay expenses in connection with a preplanned adoption agreement as specified below, but the payment of such expenses may not be conditioned upon the transfer of parental rights.
 Each petition for adoption which is filed in connection with a preplanned adoption agreement must clearly identify the adoption as a preplanned adoption arrangement and must include a copy of the preplanned adoption agreement for review by the court.

-Any person who willfully violates any provision of this subsection commits a misdemeanor of the second degree, punishable as provided in s.
+Any person who willfully commits adoption deception commits a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
-775.083.
-In addition, the person is liable for damages caused by such acts or omissions, including reasonable attorney’s fees and costs.
+775.083, if the sums received by the birth mother or woman holding herself out to be a birth mother do not exceed $300, and a felony of the third degree, punishable as provided in s.
+775.082, s.
+775.083, or s.
+775.084, if the sums received by the birth mother or woman holding herself out to be a birth mother exceed $300.
+In addition, the person is liable for damages caused by such acts or omissions, including reasonable attorney fees and costs incurred by the adoption entity or the prospective adoptive parent.
 Damages may be awarded through restitution in any related criminal prosecution or by filing a separate civil action.

 (3) This section does not prohibit an adoption entity from charging fees permitted under this chapter and reasonably commensurate to the services provided.